 HANSTEEN under sail in 1990.

 When the HANSTEEN was finished, it was steamed to Trondheim under Lieutenant Engvig's command.
 It happened 95 years after the last navy lieutenant had commanded the vessel.
-Engvig gave research vessel HANSTEEN to a nonprofit organization in Trondheim, to be saved and cared for in the future.
+Olaf Engvig gave research vessel HANSTEEN to a nonprofit organization in Trondheim, to be saved and cared for in the future.

 According to the official transfer document, one of the requirements for the transfer is that HANSTEEN is equipped and saved as it was as a depth sounding and mapmaking vessel from the latter part of the 1800s, and protected as an historic ship.
 It shall be used in line with this purpose and for the promotion of research and education.